 If both sides of the material you are drilling will be seen, like a door handle for example it is better to mark out and drill from both sides.
 This will help ensure you don't splinter the timber out and that the hole is perfectly straight all the way through.

-I have both auger bits and flat/spade wood bits for drilling larger holes like when drilling door latches and locks for eg. Auger bits are easier to drill straight holes with because of the length of the bit and are great for morticing timber.
+I have both auger drill bits and also flat/spade wood drill bits for drilling larger holes like when drilling door latches and locks for eg. Auger bits are easier to drill straight holes with because of the length of the bit and are great for morticing timber.
 Flat wood or spade drill bits are less likely to split the timber you are drilling, but slightly more likely to wander off course and not drill perfectly straight (if drilling a deep hole).With both types of drill bit, you need to use a slower speed than for the smaller holes above.

 One way to prevent splitting the timber when drilling holes with an auger or flat wood bit is to place a clamp on like this;